Theme

 What appears notable

-Based on the project materials, the main point of interest is the combination of strong domain focus and broad workflow coverage, spanning evidence review, protocol planning, analysis, and writing in one skills library.
+Based on the project materials, what readers may want to notice is the combination of strong domain focus and broad workflow coverage, spanning evidence review, protocol planning, analysis, and writing in one skills library.

 Before using